lizard-heart/obsidian-note-content-pusher/README.md

 ```

 ## Customization/Settings
-There are currently two settings.
+### Content Pusher Characters
 First, you can customize the string of characters the plugin will look for when pushing content to a file.
 Make this something you don't often type elsewhere.
 The default is `>>`.
 For example, if you changed this setting to `%%%`, you would type something like `[[title]]%%%{content}` to push content to a new note.

+### Automatic Push
 The second setting allows you to toggle on Automatic Push.
 This will automatically check for any text in the correct format when you switch to a new line in your note.
 This way you never have to run the plugin's command to trigger the note creation.
 You will still be able to run the command manually at any time.

+### Push to Existing Notes
+The third setting allows you to toggle whether content being pushed to new notes will be added to the beginning or to the end of the note.
+By default, the content will be appended (added to the end), but turning the toggle on will add new content to the beginning.